This ginger paste will save you a lot of time in the kitchen, especially if you cook a lot of Indian food.

 The fresher the ginger, the less fibrous it’ll be.
 Ginger becomes more fibrous as it ages.
 Unfortunately, unless you have ginger growing in your backyard, you’re going to be at the mercy of whatever is available at your local grocery store.

 If you have older ginger, then it’ll be more fibrous than fresh ginger – not much you can do about this.
-My suggestion would be to puree the ginger for a longer time period and also, try adding more oil when blending.
+My suggestion would be to puree the ginger for a longer time period and to try adding more oil when blending.

 This is up to you.
 I stopped peeling ginger a few years ago.
 Why did I stop peeling ginger?
 Truthfully, out of laziness.
 But I’ve found that it doesn’t make a difference in the outcome of a dish, at least not to me.